California Assemblyman James Gallagher slams Democratic Gov. Newsom’s new COVID-19 lockdown

 He also took issue with the governor’s emergency powers, which he called autocratic, and floated the idea of new legislation to roll them back with time limits or to require public input.

 “The governor and the state public health officer essentially get to make every decision on this front without any public input,” he said.
-“That looks more like a dictatorship… I think you can fully expect that myself and others to introduce legislation that gets us back to representative government.”
+“That looks more like a dictatorship … I think you can fully expect that myself and others to introduce legislation that gets us back to representative government.”

 It's not the first time the two have squared off over executive powers.
 Gallagher successfully sued Newsom for overstepping his gubernatorial authority earlier this month by ordering counties to mail all eligible voters mail-in ballots.